 If you face problems with multiple devices, you can produce a comprehensive diagnostics file in the main menu click on the "Save Diagnostics" button in the main menu instead.

-Note that it can take a couple of days until you get an answer if you are using the evaluation version of OT-BASE Asset Discovery and haven't purchased a license yet.
+Note: It can take a couple of days until you get an answer if you are using the evaluation version of OTbase Asset Discovery and haven't purchased a license yet.